Toeffe3/jem-fix-net/README.md

 # jem-fix-net
-This is our exams project for engeneering class (in design and web development).
+This is our exam project for engeneering class (in design and web development).

 Our task is to contruct a better **Intranet** for _Jem &amp; Fix_.